-- 6. Related Party Transactions Committee to assess material agreements with related parties to ensure that the RPT are conducted at market rates and on an arm's length basis; and - 7.
-Corporate Governance Committee to assist and advise the Board of Directors in performing corporate governance compliance responsibilities in relation with the Company's Manual on Corporate Governance, the Philippine Code of Corporate Governance, and the PSE - 8.
+- 6. Related Party Transactions Committee to assess material agreements with related parties to ensure that the RPT are conducted at market rates and on an arm's length basis; and - Corporate Governance Committee to assist and advise the Board of Directors in performing corporate governance compliance responsibilities in relation with the Company's Manual on Corporate Governance, the Philippine Code of Corporate Governance, and the disclosure rules of the SEC and the PSE. - 8.
 Corporate Social Responsibility Committee to help strengthen the Corporation's commitment to social development, and aims to balance the business objectives of the Company with social good. - 9.
 Environmental and Social Committee to help protect and sustain the environment and promote the welfare of the communities it operates in.

-A Compliance Officer was also appointed.
+Mr. Jackson T. Ongsip, Executive Vice President and Chief Financial Officer, was appointed as Compliance Officer.
 The Company submits its Corporate Governance Self-Rating reports to the SEC and PSE as proof of its compliance with the leading practices and principles on good corporate governance.